jimCresswell/gf-map/README.md

-# Nearest something.
+# Nearest Gluten Free Venue.

-Given a location, show the nearest venues on Foursquare tagged as gluten free.
+Given a location, show the nearest venues on Foursquare with comments containing the phrase "gluten free".